db-lab/portfolio/bike_store_analysis/bike_store.md

 ![](bike_store_files/figure-html/unnamed-chunk-7-2.png)<!-- -->

-We see that Baldwin Bikes not only pulls in much more customers than the other stores, but also generates higher revenue per customer.
+Baldwin Bikes not only pulls in much more customers than the other stores, but also generates higher revenue per customer.
 We'd still like to dive deeper to see what accounts for this success.
 Perhaps they are using a different discounting strategy?